Find Trade Colleges

 Time Management: Managing one’s own time and the time of others.

-In 2016, there was an estimated number of 220,100 jobs in the United States for Laundry and Dry-Cleaning Worker.
+In the United States, there were 220,100 jobs for Laundry and Dry-Cleaning Worker in 2016.
 There is little to no growth in job opportunities for Laundry and Dry-Cleaning Worker.
-The BLS estimates 29,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 29,500 job openings in this field each year.

 undefined